abhirimal/abhirimal/README.md

 - 👋 Hi there, I’m Abhiyan Dev Rimal.
 I am a Software Engineering student.
-- 🌱 I’m currently learning Java, Spring Boot and DevOps.
+- 🌱 I’m currently learning Java.
 - 💞️ I’m looking to collaborate on opensource projects.
 - 📫 You can find me [here](https://www.linkedin.com/in/abhiyan-dev-rimal-118394184/)